-CDE 516 Principles of Epidemiology II 1 CDE 534 Applied Analytic Methods in Epidemiology 1 CDE 610 Applied Area Readings for Qualifying Exams 1 CDE 617 Developing a Research Proposal 1 1

-CDE 619 Advanced Epidemiologic Research Methods (or alternative course approved by student's adviser) 1 CDE 650 Introduction to Evidence-Based Medicine and Health Care 1 EHS/CDE 502 Physiology for Public Health 1 EPH 508 Foundations of Epidemiology and Public Health 1 EPH 600 Research Ethics and Responsibility 2 O EPH 608 Frontiers of Public Health 3 1
+CDE 516 Principles of Epidemiology II 1 CDE 534 Applied Analytic Methods in Epidemiology 1 CDE 610 Applied Area Readings for Qualifying Exams 1 CDE 617 Developing a Research Proposal 1 1 or EMD 625 How to Develop, Write, and Evaluate an NIH Proposal CDE 619 Advanced Epidemiologic Research Methods (or alternative 1 course approved by student's adviser) CDE 650 Introduction to Evidence-Based Medicine and Health Care 1 EHS/CDE 502 Physiology for Public Health 1 EPH 508 Foundations of Epidemiology and Public Health 3 1 EPH 600 Research Ethics and Responsibility 2 0 EPH 608 Frontiers of Public Health 3 1

-1 CDE 617 is not required of students funded by the Yale AIDS Prevention Training Program.
+1 CDE 617 (or EMD 625) is not required of students funded by the Yale AIDS Prevention Training Program.
 Those students must take an additional elective in order to meet the seventeen-course requirement.

-In consultation with their dissertation adviser, students choose three 600-level course units in Biostatistics (or equivalent substitutions); S&DS 563, Multivariate Statistical Methods for the Social Sciences, and CDE 634, Advance Applied Analytic Methods in Epidemiology and Public Health, may serve as options for these three courses.
-Students will also choose five additional electives that will best prepare them for their dissertation research.
+In consultation with their dissertation adviser, students choose three 600-level course units in Biostatistics (or equivalent substitutions approved by the student's adviser); CDE 634, Advanced Applied Analytic Methods in Epidemiology and Public Health, and S&DS 563, Multivariate Statistical Methods for the Social Sciences, may serve as an option for these three courses.
+Students also choose five additional electives that will best prepare them for their dissertation research.